 Why would I use DECT?

 Interestingly, North America is one of the only places in the world that doesn't have DECT technology as a standard.
-It establishes secure connection across large ranges and produces quality audio, which is why it is completely (or almost completely) universal across Europe, Asia, South America, and Australia.
+It establishes secure connections across large ranges and produces quality audio, which is why it is completely (or almost completely) universal across Europe, Asia, South America, and Australia.
 In the US, radio frequency standards are different, so DECT hasn’t been universally adopted.
 However, it's available, and it's a great choice for many people.
-Here are some reasons why you might want to use DECT technology:
+Here are some reasons why you might want to use DECT wireless connectivity technology:

-Mobility: You care about being mobile throughout the workday.
+You care about being mobile throughout the workday.
 If you are the type that likes to take a stroll around the office building, and you don't want to be confined to one room during the workday, DECT technology could be a good move.
 Since DECT headsets have a few hundred feet worth of range, you'll be able to explore freely without losing your connection.

 We’re here when you need us